Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 Operation of a trading platform for crypto-assets

 Running an order book or matching engine where clients can buy and sell crypto-assets at displayed prices.
-Penning operates a continuous trading platform under this authorisation.
+This is the class-3 service under MiCA's capital requirements.

 3Penning is licensed